White House locked down after shooting outside abruptly ends Trump briefing

 Law enforcement shot a man just blocks from the White House Monday evening, leaving him in serious or potentially critical condition.

 Donald Trump was abruptly escorted by a U.S. Secret Service agent out of the White House briefing room as he was beginning a coronavirus briefing Monday afternoon.
-He returned minutes later, saying there was a "shooting" outside the White House that was "under control."
+He returned minutes later, saying there had been a "shooting" outside the White House that was "under control."

 "There was an actual shooting and somebody's been taken to the hospital," Trump said.
-He said the shots were fired by law enforcement, saying he believed the individual who was shot was armed.
+The president said the shots were fired by law enforcement and that he believed the individual who was shot was armed.
 "It was the suspect who was shot," Trump said.

 Trump said he was escorted to the Oval Office by the agent.
 The White House was placed on lockdown following the incident.

-Note: This story was updated with additional information from the Secret Service.